Bernard Woolley: Character

-Woolley is often the source of much exposition, serving in some ways as a proxy for the audience.
-His common sense views lead him to ask apparently sensible questions of Sir Humphrey, which are generally used to demonstrate his superior's rather more counter-intuitive view of the situation.
-Much of the satire comes from the fact that Sir Humphrey's views are not just shared by other experienced civil servants, but are taken completely for granted.
-Bernard's naïve questioning is the perfect way of bringing this out for the audience.
-In one such conversation, in "The Devil You Know", Bernard will simply not let the matter rest and eventually homes in on the heart of the issue.
+Woolley is often the source of exposition, serving as a proxy for the audience.
+His commonsense views lead him to ask apparently sensible questions of Sir Humphrey, which are generally used to demonstrate his superior's rather more counter-intuitive view of the situation.
+Much of the satire comes from the fact that Sir Humphrey's views are not just shared by other experienced civil servants but are taken completely for granted.
+Bernard's naïve questioning brings this out for the audience.
+In one such conversation, in "The Devil You Know", Bernard will not let the matter rest and eventually homes in on the heart of the issue.
 He begins the sentence, "But surely, in a democracy..." and is immediately dismissed by an exasperated Sir Humphrey.
 In "A Victory for Democracy", Bernard is genuinely outraged when he learns that the Foreign Office is conducting its own policy with little regard for the Prime Minister's wishes.

-On the other hand, we frequently see Bernard forced to hide something, at which point he tries to mimic Sir Humphrey's distinctive style of confusing never-ending sentences in order to play for time with the Minister.
+On the other hand, Bernard is frequently forced to hide something, at which point he tries to mimic Sir Humphrey's distinctive style of confusing never-ending sentences in order to play for time with the Minister.
 An example of him attempting to "walk the tightrope" in this way occurs in "The Skeleton in the Cupboard", when he has to conceal a betrayed confidence from Hacker.
 Although he becomes slightly more adept at this over time, he is clearly much less proficient.
 At other times, he follows Sir Humphrey's lead in defending the civil service's position: When asked by Hacker if "...all this is to prevent Cabinet from enacting its policies?", Woolley casually and earnestly replies, "Well, somebody's got to."